tmpim/casket-docs/docs/http-casketfile.md

 Most directives invoke a layer of middleware.
 Middleware is a small layer in the application that handles HTTP requests and does one thing really well.
 Middleware are chained together (pre-compiled, if you will) at startup.
-Only middleware handlers which are invoked from the Caddyfile will be chained in, so small Caddyfiles are very fast and efficient.
+Only middleware handlers which are invoked from the Casketfile will be chained in, so small Casketfiles are very fast and efficient.

 The syntax of arguments varies from directive to directive.
 Some have required arguments, others don't.
 Consult the documentation of each directive for their signatures.

 For directives which are registered as plugins, the documentation pages will show the directive name prefixed with the server type, for example, "http.realip" or "dns.dnssec".
-When using them in the Caddyfile, drop the prefix ("http.").
+When using them in the Casketfile, drop the prefix ("http.").
-The prefix is just to assure unique naming, but is not used in the Caddyfile.
+The prefix is just to assure unique naming, but is not used in the Casketfile.

 ## Placeholders

 In some cases, directives will accept [placeholders](/placeholders) (replaceable values).
 These are words that are enclosed by curly braces `{ }` and interpreted by the HTTP server at request-time.
 For example, `{query}` or `{>Referer}`.
 Think of them like variables.
-These placeholders have no relationship to the environment variables you can use in Caddyfiles, except we borrowed the syntax for familiarity.
+These placeholders have no relationship to the environment variables you can use in Casketfiles, except we borrowed the syntax for familiarity.